 ABOUT HEATHER NAVARRO

-I ran for alderwoman because I love this community.
+I first ran for alderwoman because I love this community.
 St. Louis has been a wonderful place for me to live and raise a family.
 I want everyone here to feel that way.
-We have a lot of work to do as a city and what I bring to that work is my experience as a neighbor, a mom, and a community advocate.
+We have a lot of work to do as a city and what I bring to my work on the Board of Aldermen is my experience as a neighbor, a mom, and a community advocate.

-I’ve lived in the 28th ward since 2003, raising my children and serving my community.
-I moved to St. Louis in 1997 and the Central West End in 2003.
-It's where I bought my first house and started raising my children, and it's where I fell in love with St. Louis.
-I moved to the Skinker-DeBaliviere neighborhood in 2016.
-It’s where my children have been attending school since 2007, so it immediately felt like home, too.
+I’ve lived in the 28th Ward since 2003, raising my children and serving my community.
+I first moved to St. Louis in 1997 and then the Central West End in 2003.
+The CWE is where I bought my first house and started raising my children, and it's where I fell in love with St. Louis.
+Since 2016, I have lived in the Skinker-DeBaliviere neighborhood where my children have been attending school since 2007.

 I became an ambassador of sorts for the CWE.
 When St. Louis Kids Magazine wanted to feature seven family-friendly neighborhoods, they put the CWE on the front cover with a picture of my family at Kennedy Park.
 When the BBC wanted to do a story about the disparity surrounding Delmar, they interviewed me about my experience as a white woman living near the “Delmar Divide”.
 I’ve walked with local reporters up and down Euclid sharing my enthusiasm for the neighborhood.

-We have a lot of work to do as a city and we have to face head-on issues of racial equity and social justice while maintaining and improving our extraordinary community.
-I believe in addressing the underlying threats to the public interest and I bring my experience as a neighbor, a mom, and a community advocate to work hard for the 28th ward and the city of St. Louis.
+We have a lot of work to do as a city and we have to face head-on issues of racial equity, community safety and social justice while maintaining and improving our extraordinary community.
+I believe in addressing the underlying threats to the public interest and I bring my experience as an alderwoman, a neighbor, a mom, and a community advocate to work hard for the 28th Ward and the city of St. Louis.

 First and foremost, I’m here to serve my neighbors and community.
 I believe in carrying forward the culture established in this ward of attentive and responsive leadership.
 I work hard to maintain the trajectory of progress that has made this community a wonderful place to live, own a business, and raise a family.